ph4ntonn/Stowaway/README_EN.md

   -s    It means Stowaway has used 123 as the encrypt key during the communication

   --startnode  It means Stowaway is started as FIRST agent node(if the node is the first one , you MUST add this option!!!
 And there are two submode of agent mode,if you want to start the second, third one....., just remove this option)

+  -r It means you want to start the node in reverse mode(For instance: you can add node 2 into the net via node 1 actively connect to node 2, instead of node 1 just waiting for the connection from node 2 )

   Be aware! -s option's value must be as same as the agents'